goodyduru/goodyduru.github.io/_posts/2022-06-08-BitTorrent.md

     connection_id = 00000003DCB35E1B (8 bytes) => 16587644443
 ```

-After verifying the transaction id, the client can then initiate the **announce** cycle.
+After verifying the transaction id, the client can initiate the _announce_ cycle.

 The announce cycle is where the client gets the list of peers from the tracker.
-The request includes the **connection id** sent by the tracker in the **connect** cycle, an **action** value (set to 1), **transaction id** and the parameters that are stated in the HTTP protocol.
-The **compact** parameter is not set since the udp protocol is a binary protocol anyway so all peers list received is in binary (akin to setting compact to 1).
-The response sent by the trackers include the **action** value (set to 1), the **transaction id** sent by the client and the values defined in the http protocol explanation above.
+The request includes the **connection id** sent by the tracker in the _connect_ cycle, an **action** value (set to 1), a **transaction id**, and the parameters that are stated in the HTTP protocol.
+The **compact** parameter is not set since the udp protocol is a binary protocol anyway, so all peers list received is in binary format (akin to setting compact to 1).
+The response sent by the trackers includes the **action** value (set to 1), the **transaction id** sent by the client, and the values defined in the http protocol explanation above.
 Please note that all the numbers sent and received in this cycle are also in big-endian format.

 Here's an example announce request message.
 The device is assumed to be a big-endian one
 ```